A simplicial model for infinity properads: The model structure on simplicial properads

 Thus maps in $\rlp{(F_1 J_0 \cup J)} = \rlp{(F_1J_0)} \cap \rlp{J}$ satisfy both \eqref{F1} and \eqref{F2}.
 Moreover, if $f$ satisfies \eqref{F1} and \eqref{F2}, then $U_1(f)$ is a fibration in $\sCat$ and $f\in \rlp{J}$, hence $f\in \rlp{(F_1J_0)} \cap \rlp{J}$. \end{proof}

 \begin{theorem} The category $\sProperad$ of all small properads admits a (cofibrantly-generated) model structure with fibrations and weak equivalences as in Definition \ref{WEandfibrations}.
-The set $F_1I_0 \cup I$ is a set of generating cofibrations and the set $F_1J_0\cup J$ is a set of generating acyclic cofibrations. \end{theorem} \begin{proof} We will apply Proposition \ref{squeezy theorem}, using the adjunctions
+The set $F_1I_0 \cup I$ is a set of generating cofibrations and the set $F_1J_0\cup J$ is a set of generating acyclic cofibrations. \end{theorem} \begin{proof} We will apply Proposition \ref{squeezy theorem}, using the adjunctions\footnote{The adjoint pair $(F_2,U_2)$ was called $(F^0,U^0)$ in the previous section.}